 Aerial Silk Classes at The Last Carnival

 The Last Carnival’s Silks 1 class is an introduction to aerial fabrics class that will prepare you to fly into acrobatics and dance in the air.
 So come on down to the circus school and learn the fundamentals of aerial silks: your first step to becoming an aerialist!
 For the first time student, you will learn the basics of aerial conditioning, climbing, fancy descents, foot locks, hip keys and more!
 The instructor will lead you through flexibility warm ups as you learn at your own pace with other beginners.
 Often the biggest concern of beginners is that they will not have enough upper body strength to execute moves.
 Silks class is designed to help build your upper body and core strength.
 This class truly does give you a full body workout while giving you a taste of what aerial movement is all about.

 Silks Level 2 Classes

 This Class is for students who know the basic moves, and are still working on gaining the strength for moves in the air but are comfortable with inversions and movement from the ground level.
 New moves will be taught each week, giving the students a wide vocabulary of skills built on the basics of what was taught in previous classes.

 This is a 75 minute class.
-Instructed by Rachel.
+Instructed by Amy.
 Prerequsite: Silks 1 and permission from Sihka.
 DROP INS WELCOME if you have previously attended beginners level aerial classes with The Last Carnival. $30/class.
 When you sign up and prepay for the whole 6 week course the price per class is discounted to $25/class.
 Register online today though The Last Carnival calendar page.